Add To Favorites

 Add a basket that is used to carry people.
 Attach it to the balloon with a series of ropes called flying lines.

-Add a background to your painting.
+Add a background to the painting.
 Imagine flying over the Atlantic or Pacific Ocean.
 What would it look like?
 Draw a desert or mountain landscape.
-You can be the travel guide and send your balloon wherever you want to go.
+Students can be their own travel guide and send the balloon wherever they want to go.

-Always wash your brush in clean water when finished.
+Always wash the brush in clean water when finished.

 To the rescue on land or sea!
 Put out the fire!
 Deliver heavy cargo!
 Design a 3-D model helicopter and discover how they